Amarguinha

 Amarguinha is a traditional brand of Portuguese bitter almond liqueur from the Algarve region, in Portugal.
 The ingredients include water, sugar, alcohol, flavoring and caramel coloring.
-Currently, Amarguinha is produced by Destilatum, and distributed by Companhia Espirituosa.
+Currently, Amarguinha is produced by Destilatum, and distributed by Casa Redondo.

 With the slogan A amêndoa de Portugal, "The Portuguese almond," it is available in two flavours: original & lemon, the latter having been released during the summer of 2012.
 The original flavour has a pale yellow colour, while the lemon version is a brighter yellow, similar to the almond drupes themselves.
 Both are rated at 20% ABV, and are sold in 700 ml bottles.

 Usage

 Amarguinha may be consumed as an aperitif, digestif or used to prepare cocktails.
 It is normally drunk cold or on ice; sometimes with drops of lemon juice or a lemon slice.